Sarthak2023/R_CDA/README.md

 # R_CDA
 Getting-and-Cleaning-Data Peer-graded Assignment: Getting and Cleaning Data Course Project.
-This repository is a Sarthak Joshi submission for Getting and Cleaning Data course project.
+This repository is a Sarthak Joshi's submission for Getting and Cleaning Data course project.
 It has the instructions on how to run analysis on Human Activity recognition dataset.

 Dataset: Human Activity Recognition Using Smartphones https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip